Maruti Suzuki sold around 75% of the Baleno petrol and only 25% (approx.) of the diesel variants so far.

 |Transmission||5-speed Manual & CVT|

-The Maruti Baleno comes in a choice of 7 colour schemes – Fire Red, Premium Urban Blue, Premium Silver, Autumn Orange, Ray Blue, Pearl Arctic white and Granite Grey.
+Maruti Suzuki offers seven colour options with its premium hatchback – Fire Red, Premium Urban Blue, Premium Silver, Autumn Orange, Ray Blue, Pearl Arctic white and Granite Grey.

 Sigma: Gear shift indicator, front power windows, tilt steering, central locking, dual front airbags, anti-lock braking system (ABS) and electronic brake-force distribution (EBD)